 - Co-tailor (the look and function) and pilot three apps powered by the MaaS infrastructure platform with three ‘service lead’ organisations: NHS Tayside, Loch Lomond and the Trossachs National Park and Dundee and Angus College.

-All of this together allows and incentivises (through rewards) a user to confidently and more easily travel sustainably within the Tactran region.
+All of this together allows and incentivises (through rewards for Dundee and Angus College) a user to confidently and more easily travel sustainably within the Tactran region.
 The specific target users, scope and timing for the three pilots are:

 - NHS Tayside – Sustainable access to health facilities with reduced anxiety for Urology outpatients at Perth Royal Infirmary – the new regional centre for Urology attracting travel from across the Tactran region and NE Fife.